-This course surveys the basic principles of commercial law including contracts, checks, security interest, and sales.
+This course surveys the basic principles of commercial law including contracts, property, security interests, and sales.
 The legal environment in which business entities function is examined.
 Prerequisite: Junior standing.

 Independent problem research under the guidance of a faculty member.
 Prerequisite: Written consent of the supervising professor and the Dean prior to registration.